Watching Live Sports in Barcelona

 The George Payne

-This Irish pub is located just by Urquinaona metro station and is a decent place in town for watching live sports on TV.
-A large projector screen in the back room relays the action (albeit not in high definition) as the crowds lay into the pints and bar snacks.
+This Irish pub is located just by Urquinaona metro station and is another great place in town for watching live sports on TV.
+A vast projector screen in the back room relays the action (albeit not in high definition) as the crowds lay into the pints and bar snacks.
 Get there well ahead of kick off if you don't want to be left outside, as it can get crowded, especially for Barca matches.

 Placa Urquinaona 5